Vehicle registration plates of Norway: Other issues

-Norway does not have any particular numbering scheme or plate kind to indicate vehicle usage such as police, taxi, ambulance or others, except for type E plates used by foreign diplomats.
+Norway does not have any particular numbering scheme or plate kind to indicate vehicle usage such as police, taxi, ambulance or others, except for type F plates used by foreign diplomats.

-The numbers for all plates except type C have a code consisting of two letters and a serial number.
-Class C only carries a sequence number.
+The numbers for all plates except type D have a code consisting of two letters and a serial number.
+Class D only carries a sequence number.
 The letters identify the district in which the vehicle was first registered.
 For example, in Stavanger, prefixes like RE, RH and RJ are used.
 The car registration number is not altered when the owner moves to another town, or if it is sold.

 The registration number is assigned to a vehicle's chassis number (often etched into the wall, or on a plaque inside the engine room (older cars), or on a small plate in the lower corner of the windscreen (newer cars)) when it is first imported to Norway.
 Example; A Toyota Corolla from 1972 imported and first-time registered in Oslo would have the letters DA assigned to its chassis number (KE20-XXXXX) + the five numbers that makes the car unique.
 Also, registration numbers are usually assigned to groups of cars imported into Norway.
 Another example; If a car dealer imports 16 cars to Hamar in one shipment, the entire shipment would, as an example, be registered as FS10000, FS10001, and so on, up to FS10015.
 A way of seeing how old a car is from its registration number is noticing the car's age and compare it to the registration number, as a 1970–1973 model car registered in Oslo will have the DA-prefix.
 This is not always the cause, as it depends on when the car is imported into Norway.
 Oslo began in 1971 with "DA", and proceeded to "DB" around 1974, to DC in 1977, DD around 1980, DE around 1984, DF around 1987, DH in 1992, DJ around 1997, DK around 2000, DL around 2006, DN around 2008, and DP around 2010.
 A car may also have been assigned a new registration number after its former one has been reported stolen or lost.

-The city of Bergen is currently on their SV-series.
-However SV is also used as the short form for "Sosialistisk Venstreparti" (Socialist Left Party) a political party, which has caused some people from Bergen to register their cars elsewhere.
+The city of Bergen has previously used the SV-series.
+However, SV is also used as the short form for "Sosialistisk Venstreparti," (Socialist Left Party) a political party.
+This caused some people from Bergen to register their cars elsewhere.